-- (6) Represents restricted shares of which 5,000 shares vested on March 1, 2022 and 20,000 shares are scheduled to vest on March 1, 2023, subject to the officer's continued service through the applicable vesting date. - (7) Represents restricted shares scheduled to vest on March 1, 2023, subject to the officer's continued service through the applicable vesting date.
+- (1) Represents restricted shares that are scheduled to vest on December 30, 2024, subject to the officer's continued service through the applicable vesting date. - (2) Represents restricted shares that vested or are scheduled to vest, as the case may be, in two equal installments on March 1, 2024 and 2025, subject to the officer's continued service through the applicable vesting date. - (3) Represents restricted shares that vested or are scheduled to vest, as the case may be, in three equal installments on February 1, 2024, 2025 and 2026, subject to the officer's continued service through the applicable vesting date.